Mitchuu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd
 Line #2
-It is a good file that cuts iron without making a noise
+It is a good file that cuts iron without making a noise It is a good file that cuts iron without making a noise